RealityNet/kobackupdec/README.md

 ...
 ```

 The **output** folder structure will be similar to the following one: *data/data* applications will be exploded in their proper paths, and the APKs will be *restored* too (not icons, actually).
-Note that the **db** folder will contains the *special* databases as created by the Huawei backups.
+Note that the **db** folder will contain the *special* databases as created by the Huawei backups.

 ```
 HiSuiteBackup